Avutometinib + Defactinib for Endometrial Cancer

 The trial requires stopping certain medications that interact with the study drugs, such as strong CYP3A4, CYP2C9, and P-glycoprotein inhibitors or inducers, 14 days before starting the trial.
 If you are on warfarin, you may need to switch to another blood thinner.

-Is the drug Avutometinib (VS-6766) and Defactinib a promising treatment for endometrial cancer?
+What evidence suggests that Avutometinib and Defactinib might be an effective treatment for endometrial cancer?

 Rachel Grisham, MD